Chart Color Schemes

 AreaSearch analysis reveals New Lambton significantly outperforming the majority of regions assessed nationwide

-Conversely, agriculture, forestry & fishing is under-represented with only 0.2% of New Lambton's workforce compared to Rest of NSW's 5.3%.
-Over the year ending September 2025, employment increased by 3.1%, while labour force grew by 3.5%, causing a rise in unemployment rate by 0.4 percentage points.
-This contrasts with Rest of NSW where employment fell by 0.5% and unemployment rose by 0.4 percentage points.
-Statewide, NSW's employment contracted by 0.03% (losing 2,260 jobs) as of 25-Nov, with an unemployment rate of 3.9%.
-Nationally, the unemployment rate is 4.3%.
-Jobs and Skills Australia forecasts national employment growth at 6.6% over five years and 13.7% over ten years.
-Applying these projections to New Lambton's employment mix suggests local employment should increase by 7.2% over five years and 14.7% over ten years, though these are simple extrapolations for illustrative purposes.
+Conversely, agriculture, forestry & fishing was under-represented, with only 0.2% of New Lambton's workforce compared to 5.3% in Rest of NSW.
+The predominantly residential area appeared to offer limited local employment opportunities, as indicated by the count of Census working population vs resident population.
+Over the 12 months to September 2025, employment increased by 3.1% while labour force increased by 3.6%, causing the unemployment rate to rise by 0.4 percentage points in New Lambton.
+This contrasted with Rest of NSW, where employment fell by 0.5%, labour force contracted by 0.1%, and unemployment rose by 0.4 percentage points.
+Jobs and Skills Australia's national employment forecasts from May-25 offered further insight into potential future demand within New Lambton.
+These projections, covering five and ten-year periods, suggested that national employment should expand by 6.6% over five years and 13.7% over ten years.
+Applying these industry-specific projections to New Lambton's employment mix indicated that local employment should increase by 7.2% over five years and 14.7% over ten years, although these are simple weighting extrapolations for illustrative purposes and do not take into account localised population projections.

 Frequently Asked Questions - Employment